 This Year Stuff the Turkey, Not the Guests

-A number of years ago I was facilitating a therapy group for women addressing their addiction to alcohol.
-As part of the group, participants committed to abstaining from alcohol for the 8-week duration of the program.
-Although alcohol misuse is not an issue for me, I decided that I would support the women’s commitment by also refraining from alcohol use for the length of the group.
-That proved to be a lot more challenging than I’d anticipated.
-I thought having an alcohol-free life for 8 weeks would be pretty straightforward; if I chose not to seek out alcohol, alcohol wouldn’t seek me out.
-What I found instead was that abstaining from alcohol also required active – and often persistent – turning down of alcoholic offerings made by active, persistent, and no doubt well-intentioned hosts.
+Years ago I facilitated a therapy group for women addressing their alcohol addiction.
+Participants committed to abstain from alcohol for the eight-week duration of the program.
+Although alcohol abuse is not an issue for me, I decided to support the women’s commitment by also refraining from alcohol use for the length of the group.
+That turned out to be more challenging than I’d anticipated.
+I thought having an alcohol-free life for eight weeks would be straightforward; if I chose not to seek out alcohol, alcohol wouldn’t seek me out.
+Instead I found abstaining from alcohol also required active—and often persistent—turning down of alcoholic offerings made by active, persistent, and no doubt well-intentioned hosts.

-Similarly, the abundance of food that most of us are blessed to be surrounded by during the holidays can have a very different meaning for some people.
-Many of the men and women I work with are struggling to establish a “normal” relationship with food, one that is free from feelings of fear, panic, self-loathing, and loss of control.
-For these people, taking the underlying stress of the holiday season, combining it with omnipresent desserts, breads, and carbo-feasts, and stirring in a host who insists that, “these are my specialty, you have to try one”, is a recipe for disaster.
+Similarly, the abundance of food we’re surrounded by during the holidays won’t have the same meanings for everyone.
+Many of the men and women I work with struggle to establish normal relationships with food, one free from fear, panic, self-loathing, and loss of control.
+For these people, taking the underlying stress of the holiday season, combining it with omnipresent desserts, breads, and carbo-feasts, and stirring in a host who says, “these are my specialty, you have to try one,” is a recipe for disaster.

-Lastly, a word on behalf of the socially introverted among us.
-I grew up in a Greek household, where “family” seems to include anyone who knows someone who knows your mother’s second cousin, and the party doesn’t really start until someone starts breaking plates.
-As a painfully shy kid, family holiday gatherings with their obligatory New Year’s hug and 3 kisses with relatives I hadn’t seen in a year felt more like trials to be endured than celebrations to be enjoyed.
+A word on behalf of the introverted among us.
+I grew up in a Greek household, where family seemed to include anyone who knows someone who knew your mother’s second cousin, and the party didn’t start until someone broke plates.
+As a painfully shy kid, family holiday gatherings, with their obligatory New Year’s hug and three kisses with relatives I hadn’t seen in a year, felt more like trials to endure than celebrations to enjoy.

 Why is it that so many of us allow the holiday season to totally stress us out?
 The holidays are supposed to be about family and friends and love, not the tension that so many of us allow to permeate the atmosphere.
 We are having a very low key holiday season this year but in years past have had a lot more entertaining to do.
 But I have never let it all get to me.
 These are the things and times that I enjoy and look forward to most in the world and I will never let my spirits be dampened at Christmas. the season should be about so much more than that.
 Here’s wishing everyone a joyful and stress free holiday season this year and best to you in the new year!